The Evalyze 12-Step Pitch Deck Process

 Simply click the bookmark icon on any profile you want to save.
 Those investors are instantly added to your Investor Shortlist, which you can access anytime from the left sidebar under Fundraising → Investor Shortlist.

 Your shortlist is where things get strategic.
-Instead of drowning in hundreds of names, you now have a focused set of partners who match your stage, sector, and check size.
+Instead of drowning in hundreds of names, you now have a focused set of partners who match your stage, sector, and cheque size.
 This is the list you’ll actually work from when you start outreach.

 If you’re serious about how to build an investor list, don’t start with a blank spreadsheet.
 Start with fit.
 Evalyze lets you create targeted campaigns, get matched investors in minutes, and shortlist the best fits, then iterate with variations to widen your funnel intelligently.
 Turn investor research into real conversations without the chaos.